 Combine Rewards Across Cards

 If you are the primary account holder with multiple credit cards that earn ThankYou Rewards, you can combine ThankYou Rewards accounts.
 When your points are combined, they can then automatically be redeemed at the same value as your best card.
-For example, if one of your cards is the Premier card, and you have combined ThankYou accounts, then you’ll get a 20% point discount on travel booked with points even if the points were earned on your Double Cash card.
-Combining your Double Cash ThankYou account with the Premier or Prestige card also gives you the ability to transfer points to airline miles.
+For example, if one of your cards is the Premier card, and you have combined ThankYou accounts, then you’ll be able to transfer points to airline and hotel programs at the best rates even if the points were earned on your Double Cash card.

 There are disadvantages to combining points: